progvocab/products-service/design/java/hashmap.md

+### Hashmap internal working

-### A HashMap stores key-value pairs using an array of buckets (bins) where each bucket can hold a linked list of nodes.
+A HashMap stores key-value pairs using an array of buckets (bins) where each bucket can hold a linked list of nodes.
 When a key is added, its hashCode() method is used to calculate an index (bucket).
 If multiple keys hash to the same index (collision), they are stored in a linked list at that bucket.
 When retrieving a value, the process is reversed: the key's hashCode() is used to find the bucket, and then the equals() method is used to compare keys within that bucket.
 [1, 2, 3, 4, 5]
 Elaboration: [1, 2]

  - Buckets/Bins: A HashMap uses an array of buckets, also known as bins, to store data.
 Each bucket can potentially hold multiple key-value pairs.
 [1, 2, 3]